Laser

 This method will not change the mode of the laser, it will only return

-the steady mode instance if the laser is in that mode.
-To switch to steady
+the tune mode instance if the laser is in that mode.
+To switch to tune

 first.